Evaluation Center

 Addiction Evaluation

-The Addiction Evaluation takes place over the course of three days on a residential unit.
-The focus of this evaluation is alcohol or other substance use, although other standard psychological or psychiatric issues are also assessed.
+The Addiction Evaluation takes place over the course of two to three days, typically on an outpatient basis.
+Residential level evaluations are conducted as needed.
+The focus of this evaluation is alcohol or other substance use, and other psychological or psychiatric issues are also assessed.

 Comprehensive Evaluation

-The Comprehensive Evaluation takes place over the course of two or three days on a residential unit.
-This evaluation is broad in scope and can be tailored to encompass questions of disruptive workplace behavior, psychiatric problems (e.g., bipolar disorder), personality disorder, trauma, eating disorder, or questions about cognitive or intellectual functioning, while also including attention to substance use issues.
+The Comprehensive Evaluation takes place over the course of two to three days, typically on an outpatient basis.
+Residential level evaluations are conducted as needed.
+This evaluation is broad in scope and can be tailored to encompass questions of disruptive workplace behavior, psychiatric concerns (e.g., bipolar disorder), personality disorder, trauma, eating disorder, or questions about cognitive or intellectual functioning, while also including attention to substance use issues.

 The Comprehensive Evaluation has several components including: an addiction assessment, psychiatric assessment, lab work, history and physical, psychological evaluation and testing, collateral information gathering, and neuropsychological screening.
 A polygraph examination can be included for an additional fee.